nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branding.md

 </td><td colspan="1">Declare your blue background in the CSS Editor.

-&nbsp;

 </td><td colspan="1">Enjoy your blue container.</td></tr></tbody></table></div>

 ### Overriding an Existing Rule

 You want to change an existing style to fit your needs?
-In addition to the&nbsp;[Nuxeo UI Style Guide](http://showcase.nuxeo.com/nuxeo/styleGuide/)&nbsp;that explains the default set of CSS existing rules, you will need to use a browser's web inspector to understand what to override.
+In addition to the [Nuxeo UI Style Guide](http://showcase.nuxeo.com/nuxeo/styleGuide/) that explains the default set of CSS existing rules, you will need to use a browser's web inspector to understand what to override.

-&nbsp;Let's display the main title of pages in pink:
+Let's display the main title of pages in pink:

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">1\.
 Inspect the existing style</th><th colspan="1">2\.
 Declare your new rule</th><th colspan="1">3\.
 See the result</th></tr><tr><td colspan="1">![]({{file name='override_inspect.png'}} ?w=300,border=true,thumbnail=true)</td><td colspan="1">![]({{file name='disable_branding.png'}} ?w=300,border=true,thumbnail=true)</td><td colspan="1">![]({{file name='override_result.png'}} ?w=300,border=true,thumbnail=true)</td></tr><tr><td colspan="1">